Introduction – The Free Upgrade to Windows 10 Version 1903

 If the incorrect Edition of .iso is used then your OEM key will simply be ignored you will get stuck on the Enter Your Product Key Screen:

 Unfortunately the wrong Edition of installation media doesn’t even mention you have an OEM key of another Edition.
-This is fixed in Windows 10 RS1 Installation Media which is multiple Edition and should input the UEFI BIOS SLP key if present in all cases.

 In my opinion the installation media should give you an error message like: